DallanQ/castles_of_burgundy/QA.md

 [reference-to-a-tower-and-turn-order](https://boardgamegeek.com/thread/1724070/reference-to-a-tower-and-turn-order)

-> The second occurance of a rule relating to turn order indicates putting it on the "first" space -- which one would assume is the leftmost.
+> The second occurrence of a rule relating to turn order indicates putting it on the "first" space -- which one would assume is the leftmost.
 However the next reference talks about order going from right to left, and seems to indicate that the rightmost disk on top of the stack will be the next first player...
 > So how about a clear exposition of the turn order and how the disks get moved?

 When a player places a ship into their estate, he/she will then take goods from any of the depots and place them in the upper left goods area.
 THEN he/she will move the token forward ONE SPACE.
 If that space is already occupied, they will place their marker on the top of this pile or "tower" of tokens.
 Play will then proceed by reading the turn order FIRST TO LAST on the lane and TOP TO BOTTOM on stacks.